-- 1. Develop, implement, revise and maintain a visibility, knowledge sharing, branding and marketing strategy. - 2.
-Develop and share stories from the Programme and target partners.
-Establish contact with camerapersons, interviewers and storytellers in the Target countries, as well as guide the Action10 members when travelling. - 3.
-Collect and archive photos, interviews and videos. - 4.
-Arranging knowledge sharing events - 5.
-Keep the website quality, updated and informative.
-Include presentations of volunteer staff and partners. - 6.
-Support the Programme partners with their websites when requested for.
+- 1. Develop and share stories from the Programme and target partners.
+Establish contact with camerapersons, interviewers and storytellers in the Target countries, as well as guide the Action10 members when travelling. - 2.
+Support the Programme partners with their websites when requested for (collaboration with IC).